 At this point, I clicked the big blue button to add another device.

-Adding the Caseta Fan Speed Control Switch Device
+Adding the Caseta Sunroom Ceiling Fan Control Switch Device

 Step 1 - Add Device Screen